salaboy/from-monolith-to-k8s/README.md

 ## Introducing an API Gateway

 If we are going to have a set of services instead of a Monolith application, we will need to deal with routing traffic to each of these new components.
 In most situations, exposing each of these services outside of our cluster will not be a wise decision.
-Most of the time, we have a component that is used to aggregate how people access our services from outside the cluster.
+Most of the time, you have a component that is used to provide a single point of entry for people to access our services from outside the cluster.

 This new component will act as a router between the outside world and our services and you can choose from a set of popular options such as:
 - Solo.io Gloo